Residency FAQ

 How does the review process work?

-Applicants are evaluated by a review committee composed of our Co-Directors, Residency Director, and our Review Panel.
-Residents are selected based on the quality of their work, commitment to their practice, and ability to interact positively with the community at large.
+4. We accept 30–40 applicants based on the quality of their work, commitment to their practice, and ability to interact positively with the community at large.

 What happens after I’m accepted?